Kokoshimizu Hachiman Shrine

 Recommended season: Year-round

-【A thousand-year story told by the clear waters, the spirit of the samurai】 The "Kokoshimizu Hachiman Shrine" carries on this tale.
+【A thousand-year story told by the pure waters, the spirit of the samurai】 The 'Kokoshimizu Hachiman Shrine' conveys this tale.

-In Aizusakbashita Town, quietly standing in the land of Tōji, is the "Kokoshimizu Hachiman Shrine."
+In Aizubakushita Town, quietly standing in the land of Tōji, is the 'Kokoshimizu Hachiman Shrine.'
 Once you step into the precincts, you are enveloped in a tranquility that makes you forget the surrounding noise, filled with a dignified atmosphere.
-This place, which has continued since the Heian period, is a "prayer's original landscape" where once fierce warriors prayed for military success and the hearts of the people were nourished.
+This place, which has continued since the Heian period, is the 'original landscape of prayer' where once-mighty warriors prayed for victory and the hearts of the people were nourished.

-• Rest of the Genji: During the Zenkunen War, it is said that Minamoto no Yoriyoshi and his son Yoshie quenched their thirst here and were so impressed by its purity that they felt "even the stains of the heart were washed away," leading to its name.
+• Rest of the Genji: During the Zenkunen War, it is said that Minamoto no Yoriyoshi and his son Yoshie quenched their thirst here and were so impressed by its purity that they felt 'even the stains of the heart were washed away,' hence the name.

-• The eternal sacred spring: This spring water, said to never run dry regardless of drought, still calms the hearts of visitors and is considered the soul of this shrine.
+• The eternal sacred spring: This spring water, said to never dry up regardless of drought, still calms the hearts of visitors and can be considered the soul of this shrine.

 This shrine, once deeply revered by the Oshu Fujiwara clan, holds treasures of high historical value.

-• A renowned architecture standing in silence: The shrine building, towering against the backdrop of the trees in the precincts, exudes dignity that has transcended many years.
+• A famous building standing in silence: The shrine's hall towering against the backdrop of the trees in the precincts exudes dignity that has transcended many years.

-• Cultural heritage: The donated ema and various rituals demonstrate how deeply the land of Aizu was connected to central culture and the samurai society.
+• Inheritance of culture: The donated ema and various rituals demonstrate how deeply the land of Aizu was connected to central culture and the samurai society.

-The shimmering sky and water that ancient warriors gazed upon.
-In this tranquil grove that feels like time has stopped, why not purify your heart?
+The transparent sky and the brilliance of the water that the ancient samurai gazed upon.
+In this tranquil grove that seems to stop time, why not purify your heart?

-For those wishing for a customized tour including the Kokoshimizu Hachiman Shrine,
+For those wishing for a customized tour that includes Kokoshimizu Hachiman Shrine,

 Apply for a tour